 A call to military service

-You have a right to break a lease if you enter active military service after signing a rental agreement.
-You're required to give your landlord a written notice stipulating your intent.
+A tenant has a right to break a lease if they enter active military service after signing a lease agreement.
+You’re required to give landlords a written notice stipulating your intent.
 Once the landlord is in possession of the notice, you will have 30 days before your tenancy ends.

 There may be a number of other serious reasons renters choose to break their lease, including: